amperity/amperity-docs/amperity_amp360/source/destination_airship.rst

 .. sendto-airship-build-query-map-to-audience-lists-start

-Airship |ext_airship_audience_lists| are groups of devices, users, and addresses that can be targeted by channels and queries.
+Airship `audience lists <https://docs.airship.com/guides/audience/audience-lists/>`__ |ext_link| are groups of devices, users, and addresses that can be targeted by channels and queries.

 .. sendto-airship-build-query-map-to-audience-lists-end